Patrick-co/studio-ghibli-films/README.md

 # studio-ghibli-films
-CLI using Studio Ghibli API to search movies and their details.
+CLI using Studio Ghibli API to search classic films and their details.